Skip to Main Content

 This post was originally posted on Mar 29 here.

-A Helpful Journal Workflow
+A Helpful Portfolio Workflow

-Some grades have decided as a team to turn off teacher approval for journal posts.
+Some grades have decided as a team to turn off teacher approval for portfolio posts.
 No matter which option your grade decides, teachers still need to check the posts students make to ensure they are appropriate.
 If you have approval on or off, this process will help save you time later:

 2. Student shows the post with an adult.